nus-cs2113-AY2425S1/tp/docs/team/chewycj.md

 ## 4. Developer Guide

-### Design Section
+### Design and Implementation Section
 * Made config files for UML diagrams (Class and Sequence) to follow standard notations
-* Class Diagram of `Commands` structure: `Command` class inheritance, `CheckInformationCommand` and `PersonalTrackerCommand`
+* Made class diagrams of `Commands` structure: `Command` class inheritance, `CheckInformationCommand` and `PersonalTrackerCommand`

-### Implementation Section
-* Documented the overview for the FilterCourses and DeleteCourses commands, as well as how the features are implemented.
+* Documented the implementation of FilterCourses and DeleteCourses commands.
-* Filter Courses Sequence Diagram
-* Delete Courses Sequence Diagram
+* Made sequence diagrams for FilterCourses and DeleteCourses commands

 ### Instructions for manual testing
 * Documented test cases for testers to follow for the commands inheriting from `CheckInformationCommands`